pyeventsourcing/eventsourcing/docs/topics/persistence.rst

 its position in its sequence.

 An **event notification** is a stored event that also has a notification ID.
-The notification ID identifies the position of a the event in this sequence.
+The notification ID identifies the position of the event in an application sequence.

 An **application sequence** is a sequence of event notifications for an application.
+It includes all stored events of all aggregate sequences.

 A **tracking** object indicates the position of an event notification in an application sequence.